Rezki-Ramzi/Machine_Learning/README.md

 # Machine_Learning
-un ensemble de travaux en machine learning et deep learning (CNN,classification,k means,regression,....) with the corresponding data sets , for each work file(.ipynb) we have a special dataset in this repository imported from kaggle
+a set of algorithms in machine learning and deep learning (CNN,classification,k means,regression,....) with the corresponding datasets , for each work file(.ipynb) we have a special dataset in this repository imported from kaggle , also i uploded the save version .h5 of my models